equinor/ert/docs/reference/configuration/keywords.rst

 :ref:`JOB_SCRIPT <job_script>`                                          NO                                                                      Python script managing the forward model
 :ref:`LOAD_WORKFLOW <load_workflow>`                                    NO                                                                      Load a workflow into ERT
 :ref:`LOAD_WORKFLOW_JOB <load_workflow_job>`                            NO                                                                      Load a workflow job into ERT
-:ref:`LOCALIZATION <bool>`                                              NO                                      False                           Enable experimental adaptive localization correlation
+:ref:`LOCALIZATION <localization>`                                      NO                                      False                           Enable experimental adaptive localization correlation
-:ref:`LOCALIZATION_CORRELATION_THRESHOLD <value>`                       NO                                      0.30                            Specifying adaptive localization correlation threshold
+:ref:`LOCALIZATION_CORRELATION_THRESHOLD <local_corr_threshold>`        NO                                      0.30                            Specifying adaptive localization correlation threshold
 :ref:`MAX_RUNTIME <max_runtime>`                                        NO                                      0                               Set the maximum runtime in seconds for a realization (0 means no runtime limit)
 :ref:`MAX_SUBMIT <max_submit>`                                          NO                                      2                               How many times the queue system should retry a simulation
 :ref:`MIN_REALIZATIONS <min_realizations>`                              NO                                      0                               Set the number of minimum realizations that has to succeed in order for the run to continue (0 means identical to NUM_REALIZATIONS - all must pass).